DanielBMarkham/Info-Ops/manuscript/chapter19.md

 (Of course it can work without following these rules, and most of the time does -- eventually.
 All I'm doing is relaying what I've seen as being necessary to move very quickly and effortlessly to adapt to new situations.)
 The absolute best grooming I've ever heard of -- I didn't get to see it -- was an Agile Coach who went to work as a developer for a financial trading firm.
 They worked as solo developers, and they did financial trading alongside a real trader.
 There was no wall at all between doing the work and automating the work.
 Traders were expected to program and programmers were expected to trade.
 They worked in pairs.
 The shared mental analysis model was continuously groomed by writing code, using it, then talking about what was learned as they continued working (trading).
 I believe this is about as optimal as technology development can get.
 That's nirvana.

-But this example and some teams in the startup world, I've never seen it in the commercial sector.
+Except for this example and some teams in the startup world, I've never seen it in the commercial sector.
 Everybody I've ever worked with had to set aside time somehow.

 ### **Synchronize the Model**